htm-community/nupic.audio/SpeechRecognition/README.md

 We know that using 2.5K SDRs (25 milliseconds) per speech data provides a manageable amount of training and testing.
 But can we reduce the number of SDRs that get sent into a HTM network _and_ still maintain the encouraging results seen so far?

-Overviewing the passage of auditory sensory information from the inner ear through to the cortex, there are quite a few processing stages containing a variety of cell types.
+Reviewing the passage of auditory sensory information from the inner ear through to the cortex, there are quite a few processing stages containing a variety of cell types.
 A tonotopic layout is maintained from hair cell layout to cortex.
 So we can investigate the contribution of various cell types with respect to dimensionality reduction and/or attentional mechanisms.

-TODO: LIF/Izhikevich cells, STDP rules, CF/Group integration,  Temporal disruption, ...
+> Neurons in the primary auditory cortex are tuned to the intensity and specific frequencies of sounds, but the synaptic mechanisms underlying this tuning remain uncertain.
+Inhibition seems to have a functional role in the formation of cortical receptive fields, because stimuli often suppress similar or neighbouring responses, and pharmacological blockade of inhibition broadens tuning curves...
+> Inhibition and excitation occurred in a precise and stereotyped temporal sequence: an initial barrage of excitatory input was rapidly quenched by inhibition, truncating the spiking response within a few (1–4) milliseconds.
+Balanced inhibition might thus serve to increase the temporal precision6 and thereby reduce the randomness of cortical operation, rather than to increase noise as has been proposed previously.
+>
+> Source: Balanced inhibition underlies tuning and sharpens spike timing in auditory cortex, Michael Wehr & Anthony M. Zador.
+Nature 426, 442–446 (2003). https://doi.org/10.1038/nature02116

 ### Ventral Cochlea Nucleus (VCN)